 Drivers

-• Give way to buses
+• give way to buses

-• Not merge too closely in front of buses
+• not merge too closely in front of buses

-• Keep a safe distance from buses in front of you
+• keep a safe distance from buses in front of you

-• Slow down to 40km/h when bus lights are flashing, unless a lower speed limit applies
+• slow down to 40km/h when bus lights are flashing, unless a lower speed limit applies

-• Be aware of a bus’s blind spots at the front, rear and sides of the bus.
+• be aware of a bus’s blind spots at the front, rear and sides of the bus.

 Bicycle riders